gsmainclusivetechlab/interop-docs/docs/manual/results.md

 Session screen elements: ![ITP Session Info](/img/testsmainscreen.png)

 1. Summary of the number of passed test cases.
-Failed tests are shown in red, passed tests in green, and un-executed tests, in grey.
+Failed tests are shown in red, passed tests in green, and non-executed tests, in grey.
-2. Information about the execution of test cases.
+2. Information about the recent execution of test cases.
 The information is grouped by date.
-3. The user can choose the use cases and the test cases through this part of the interface.
+3. Link to the session Message Log, where _all_ requests to the platform are recorded.
+This is often useful in debugging, when a request is not matched with a test case.
-4. When expanding option three, the user has an overview of test cases organized by use case and by happy flow and unhappy flow.
+4. An overview of test cases selected for this session, organized by use case and by happy / unhappy flow.
 5. In this area, you can view the latest tests run and its information such as:
-   - Test Case Name: Name given to the test case extracted from the information in the YAML file.
-   - Run ID: Identifier created by the platform to differentiate this execution from the others.
+   - Execution ID: Identifier created by the platform to differentiate this execution from the others.
 For the same test case executed more than once, the platform will assign different Run ID for each execution.
+   - Test Case Name
-   - Status: Indicates the state of the test case execution and may contain the following values: pass, fail or un-executed.
+   - Status: Indicates the state of the test case execution (pass, fail or incomplete)
    - Duration: Time in milliseconds that the execution of this test consumed
      <sup>[1](#testduration)</sup>.
    - Date: Describes when the test was performed.